kent28808/Code-Refactor/README.md

 # Code-Refractor

-Refractored the existing "Horiseon" website to make it accessible.
+Refractored the existing "Horiseon" website to make it accessible and optimized for search engines.

 ## Description

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This description references the technologies used to update the codebase that follows accessibility standards that is optimized for search engines.
+Items that were incorporated are Semantic HTML elements, logical structure independent of styling and positioning, alt attributes, sequential orders, and a concise and descriptive title.

 ## Built With